CollasLab/edd/README.md

 The ip and input bam files are expected to be of the approximate same depth.
 EDD will perform a basic normalization by scaling input reads by a factor.
-This will not reflect biology if the difference between IP and Input read length is too large.
+This will not reflect biology if the difference between IP and Input read depth is too large.
 It is therefore advisable to downsample the experiment with the higher read count instead of scaling up the lesser experiment by a factor.
 It is up to the researcher to decide when to downsample instead of letting EDD perform this simple normalization.